 Prior to joining DHS, McElroy worked as staff director for the House Committee on Homeland Security Subcommittee on Intelligence, as a senior professional staff member focused on cybersecurity and counterterrorism, and as a legislative aide to several members of Congress.

-Lamont Orange is the senior director of information security for Websense, Inc. In this role, Orange is responsible for developing, maintaining and socializing the company’s internal security program.
+Lamont Orange is the chief information security officer for Websense, Inc. In this role, Orange is responsible for developing, maintaining and socializing the company’s internal security program.
 He also serves as a trusted security resource for Websense customers worldwide.